UMD-CS-STICs/389Kspring18/lectures/week_01-html-css/README.md

 ```

 href: URL of CSS stylesheet

 rel: stylesheet (relation)

 We use `normalize.css` simply because it is a css file that renders everything
 consistently with modern standards.
-Some tags have styling be default that we do
+Some tags have styling by default that we do
 not want.

 ### Center header